-Suggestions for Sailing Tahiti
+Suggestions for Sailing French Polynesia

 Tahiti is the largest of the Windward Islands in French Polynesia.
-Midway between South America and Australia, French Polynesia is is a collection of 118 islands spread out in the Pacific Ocean over an area about the size of Europe.
+Midway between South America and Australia, French Polynesia is a collection of 118 islands spread out in the Pacific Ocean over an area about the size of Europe.
 The islands are part of the Austral, Gambier, Marquesas, Tuamotu, and Society archipelagos.

 Tahiti is home to the French Polynesian capital, Pape’ete.
 Tahiti is only one gem within the Society Islands, other much-sought-after cruising destinations include Raiatea (our charter base), Bora-Bora, Taha’a, and Huahine.
 These islands are downwind from Tahiti, thus are known as the Leeward Islands.